Gabe3925/webdev/w03/d05/Jacob/hw_part1.md

 ### Mission…

-Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except the compliments WDI-themed.
+Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except the compliments will be WDI-themed.
 When a user visits the site, they should be greeted with a WDI-themed compliment to cheer them up.

 Create a new directory called `emergency_compliment` that holds your Sinatra app.
 Within this folder, create the following files: